norcams/docs-enduser/docs/terms-of-service.rst

 .. _email: mailto:support.uhiaas.no

-* Project Terminatioin:
+* Project Termination:

-  Unless you specify an end date/termination date, standard and shared projects will have a 2-year lifespan and a 90-day lifespan for demo projects from the start date.
+  | Unless you specify an end date/termination date, your project request will have a 2-year lifespan from the start date.

 * Instance Termination:

+  | Demo instances have a 90-day lifespan, standard and shared instances a 2-year lifespan from the start date.
+  | For the standard and shared project, when the end date is reached you will be notified of the possibility for an extension.
-  When an instance terminates, the data on any instance associated with that instance will also be deleted.
+  | When an instance terminates, the data on any instance associated with that instance will also be deleted.

 * Protect Data:

-  To help protect against data loss, make sure you have an offsite backup for your data regularly.
+  | To help protect against data loss, make sure you have an offsite backup for your data regularly.
-  NREC doesn't offer onsite backup.
+  | NREC doesn't offer onsite backup.

 * Security Alert:

-  When abuse is reported, we will immediately shut down and lock your instance, and alert you so you can take the necessary remediation action.
+  | When abuse is reported, we will immediately shut down and lock your instance, and alert you so you can take the necessary remediation action.
 We will work with you to detect and address suspicious and malicious activities from your instance.
-  If you do not take action to remediate the abuse event, we may suspend or terminate the instance.
+  | If you do not take action to remediate the abuse event, we may suspend or terminate the instance.

 * Policy Violation:

-  If you violate the NREC's policy, we may suspend or terminate your use of the services.
+  | If you violate the NREC's policy, we may suspend or terminate your use of the services.
+Policy violations such as illegal, harmful, or offensive use or content, security violations, and network abuse.
+If you become aware of any violation of this policy, please send an e-mail to email_.
-  Policy voilation sush as Illegal, Harmful or Offensive Use, Security Violations, Network Abuse, Content Abuse.
-  If you become aware of any violation of this Policy, please send an e-mail to email_.

 Privacy Policy
 --------------